A look at the top 10 most livable cities in the Volunteer State.

-The University of Tennessee’s main campus is in Knoxville, and the city serves as a main gateway to Great Smoky Mountains National Park.
-Knoxville features a revitalized downtown district, two regional malls, several hospitals, and a 13-foot bronze statue of Alex Haley – the nation’s largest bronze statue of an African-American.
+The living is good on ‘ole Rocky Top.
+The University of Tennessee’s flagship campus is in Knoxville, and the city serves as the main gateway to the Great Smoky Mountains National Park.
+In addition, Knoxville features a revitalized downtown district, two regional malls, several hospitals, and a 13-foot bronze statue of Alex Haley – the nation’s largest bronze statue of an African American.

-Known internationally for the 1941 song Chattanooga Choo Choo by the Glenn Miller Orchestra, Chattanooga is recognized as a Tree City USA community and includes tourism attractions like Rock City and the Tennessee Aquarium.
-Three hospital systems serve residents, and Chattanooga is conveniently located at the intersection of three major interstates.
+Known internationally for the 1941 song Chattanooga Choo Choo by the Glenn Miller Orchestra, Chattanooga is recognized as a Tree City USA community and includes attractions like Rock City and the Tennessee Aquarium.
+In addition, three hospital systems serve residents, and Chattanooga is conveniently located at the intersection of three major interstates.

 The largest city on the Mississippi River, Memphis is home to three Fortune 500 companies – AutoZone, FedEx and International Paper – along with the Memphis Grizzlies NBA team and the University of Memphis.
-The city is well known for its musical contributions and iconic attractions like Graceland and Beale Street Historic District.
+In addition, the city is well known for its musical contributions and iconic attractions like Graceland, the home of Elvis Pressley, and the Beale Street Historic District.

-Founded in 1799, Franklin promotes its historic sites especially in the downtown district, with a Main Street filled with boutiques and eateries.
-Several large companies are based in Franklin, including Nissan North America, and a regional mall called CoolSprings Galleria attracts millions of shoppers each year.
+Founded in 1799, Franklin promotes its historic sites, especially in the downtown district, with a Main Street filled with boutiques and eateries.
+Several large companies are based in Franklin, including Nissan North America and MARS Petcare, and a regional mall called CoolSprings Galleria attracts millions of shoppers each year.
 The city also hosts a huge annual Main Street Festival.

-Austin Peay State University and the Fort Campbell U.S. Army base are two major landmarks in Clarksville, along with The Leaf-Chronicle, the oldest newspaper in Tennessee.
-The city has a good parks system and many shopping options, and Clarksville is on course by 2020 to replace Chattanooga as the fourth most-populated city in Tennessee.
+Austin Peay State University and the Fort Campbell U.S. Army Base are two significant landmarks in Clarksville.
+The city is also home to The Leaf-Chronicle, the oldest newspaper in Tennessee.
+The town has an excellent parks system and many shopping options.
+As a result, Clarksville is on course to become one of the most populated cities in Tennessee.

-The growing community of Murfreesboro houses Middle Tennessee State University, the largest undergraduate university in the state of Tennessee thanks to its 24,000 students.
-The city’s close proximity to Nashville makes Murfreesboro attractive to companies, and two large shopping malls serve the region – Stones River Mall and The Avenue Murfreesboro.
+The growing community of Murfreesboro houses Middle Tennessee State University, one of the largest undergraduate universities in Tennessee, thanks to its 22,000 students.
+In addition, the city’s close proximity to Nashville makes Murfreesboro attractive to companies, and two large shopping malls serve the region – Stones River Mall and The Avenue Murfreesboro.